-(CNN)Here's an in-depth look at the life of convicted D.C. area sniper Lee Boyd Malvo.
+(CNN)Here's a look at the life of convicted DC-area sniper Lee Boyd Malvo.

 Birth date: February 18, 1985

 Mother: Una James

 Currently in prison awaiting resentencing for multiple charges stemming from a multi-state shooting spree in 2002 that left ten people dead.

 In the Fairfax County, Virginia, trial, Malvo used an insanity defense, alleging that John Allen Muhammad had brainwashed him into committing murder.

 Originally claimed to be the triggerman in all of the shootings, but later said that Muhammad was the shooter in all but the last one.
 Muhammad was executed by lethal injection on November 10, 2009.

 2000 or 2001 - Malvo joins his mother, Una James, in Antigua, where she had met Muhammad.
 Soon though, she leaves for Florida to look for work, and Malvo and Muhammad go to Bellingham, Washington.

 2001 - Malvo attends high school in both Bellingham, Washington, and Fort Myers, Florida, alternating between his mother and Muhammad, who tells people Malvo is his son.

 Early 2000s - Malvo travels with Muhammad, stopping in Alabama, Louisiana and Washington.